 - 1 If the driver file name in libtcl.cfg has path components (contains a slash), that path is used.
-Otherwise, the search continues to step 2. - 2 Depending on your platform, the directories specified by these environment variables are searched, for example: - Sun Solaris and Linux platforms LD_LIBRARY_PATH - HP/UX and HP Itanium 32-bit SHLIB_PATH - HP/UX and HP Itanium 64-bit LD_LIBRARY_PATH - IBM RS6000 LIBPATH

-If the driver is not located, the search continues to step 3.

-The library locations and environment variables are listed in Table 5-5 on page 31.

-The path \$SYBASE/\$SYBASE_OCS/lib is used (or \$SYBASE/\$SYBASE_OCS/devlib for applications built with debug-mode libraries).
+Otherwise, the search continues to step 2. - 2 Depending on your platform, the directories specified by these environment variables are searched.
+If the driver is not located, the search continues to step 3. - The library locations and environment variables are listed in Table 5-5 on page 27. - 3 The path \$SYBASE/\$SYBASE_OCS/lib is used (or \$SYBASE/\$SYBASE_OCS/devlib for applications built with debug-mode libraries).